xdevplatform/twitter-api-java-sdk/docs/TweetsApi.md

     // Set the params values
-    HideReplyByIdRequest hideReplyByIdRequest = new HideReplyByIdRequest(); // HideReplyByIdRequest |
+    TweetHideRequest tweetHideRequest = new TweetHideRequest(); // TweetHideRequest |
-    String id = "id_example"; // String | The ID of the reply that you want to hide or unhide. try {
+    String tweetId = "tweetId_example"; // String | The ID of the reply that you want to hide or unhide. try {
-           HideReplyByIdResponse result = apiInstance.tweets().hideReplyById(hideReplyByIdRequest, id);
+           TweetHideResponse result = apiInstance.tweets().hideReplyById(tweetHideRequest, tweetId);
             System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TweetsApi#hideReplyById");